Know the possibilities and restrictions when it comes to financing your car.

 - An older vehicle or a used car

 Lenders have restrictions on how old a vehicle can be if you are looking to use it as security for the loan.
 Generally, for a car to be considered “new”, it will need to be less than two years old.
 A used car will need to be less than seven years old, although some lenders will allow you to finance cars up to 12 years old.
 You can take a look at some of the used car loan criteria outlined here.

 Some lenders treat a motorbike the same way as a car and will allow you to use it as a guarantee for a car loan.
 Other lenders only let you use it as security for a specialised motorbike loan or for a standard secured loan.
 You can find finance for new and used motorbikes; just take a look at the criteria before you apply.

 There are specific criteria that come with secured loan amounts, so applying for a loan that’s more than the cost of the vehicle may not be possible.
+But some lenders, such as Westpac, allow you to borrow up to a certain percentage extra of the car's value to cover these costs.
 If this is something that you want to do, take a look at the terms before submitting your application and also think about the affordability of the repayments.

 If the car you’re purchasing will be used for business, whether you’re a sole trader or even part of a company, you have additional financing options to consider.
 A novated lease can offer you a tax-free way to salary sacrifice your car loan repayments.
 A chattel mortgage or car hire purchase are other options to consider if you’re self-employed.